What are Parent Student Home Loans?

-Parent Student Home Loans are also commonly known as “Kiddie Condo Loans.”
-This is an FHA loan product that allows parents ( or relatives ) to help purchase a home by being a non-occupant co- signer.
+A Parent Student Home Loans is also commonly known as a “Kiddie Condo Loan.”
+This is an FHA OR a Conventional loan product that allows parents ( or relatives ) to help purchase a home by being a non-occupant co- signer.
 While these two names might imply that the borrower has to be a student or the property has to be a condo, that is not the case.
 Single family homes qualify as well, and they tend to be the more popular choice as many of the condos near ASU do not qualify for FHA financing.

 * Update: More good news for FHA financing.
 HUD has reduced their annual insurance premiums, making the loans more affordable than in the recent past.

 *Update #2 – Conventional loan products are also now available.
 This gives people even more options!